CFF Code of Conduct

 Reporting Bullying, Discrimination, and Harassment

-Because the Centre for Fantasy and the Fantastic operates according to University of Glasgow policies, the Centre, through its Equality and Diversity Officer, can aid those wishing to raise a complaint depending on the preferred outcome of those affected and the severity of the incident.
-Centre Members and Attendees who wish to report an incident during in person or online events and activities can either:
+Because the Centre for Fantasy and the Fantastic operates according to University of Glasgow policies, the Centre, through its Equality and Diversity Officer, can aid those wishing to raise a complaint depending on the nature and severity of the incident as well as the preferred outcome of those affected.

 A useful guide as to how affected parties may contact the University of Glasgow to raise concerns or report an incident can be found under the University’s Procedures.
 According to University legislation, the Procedure used depends, first, on the nature of the issue raised.
 Second, different Procedures exist according to the role of those raising concerns: students, former students, or staff at the University of Glasgow; or visitors and local residents.